kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 - A spike on failure events with keyword "failed spreadConstraint" in scheduler log.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?
-No. This will be tested upon beta graduation.

 <!--
 Describe manual testing that was done and the outcomes.
 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->

+Not yet, but it will be tested manually prior to upgrade.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?
 No